bitnami/charts/bitnami/jaeger/README.md

 externalDatabase.port=9042
 ```

+The Jaeger keyspace needs to be created in the external Cassandra database prior to the deployment, otherwise Jaeger won't be able to initialise.

 ### Additional environment variables

 In case you want to add extra environment variables (useful for advanced operations like custom init scripts), you can use the `extraEnvVars` property inside each of the subsections: `collector`, `query`.